AASanusi/fashion/README.md

    - Gitpod is the Integrated Developer Environment used to code this project.

 7. #### [Github:](https://github.com/)
-   - Github was used to hold and keep the pushed codes by Git and store projects.
+   - Github was used to hold and keep the pushed codes by Git and store projects

 8. #### [Heroku](https://id.heroku.com/login)
    - Heroku was used to deploy the project.